WE ARE ON – WE ARE ON – WE ARE ON – WE ARE ON!!!!

 While no reservation is required, it is highly recommended that you purchase tickets ahead of time to avoid a long line.
 That said, tickets can be purchased at the door the day of the performance.

-Participants may attend rehearsal on Monday December 06th 7.30pm – 10pm at The American Cathedral on presentation of their ticket for this event – please sign up here.
-Pass sanitaire and masks are required.
+Participants were also invited to attend rehearsal on Monday December 06th 7.30pm – 10pm at The American Cathedral on presentation of their ticket for this event and prior registration, along with a pass sanitaire and wearing a mask.